kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 other than startup/shutdown and this edge case should be handled by users, as any other container crashes.

-If this behavior is not welcome, however, code probably can be adapted to handle the case when all containers crashed differently.
+If this behaviour is not welcome, however, code probably can be adapted to handle the case when all containers crashed differently.

 #### Sidecar containers won't be available during initContainers phase